peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  Returns 2^63 - 1 (<code>Long.MAX_VALUE</code> in.NET or <code>
  Long.MAX_VALUE</code> in Java) if the number of bits is 2^63 - 1 or
  greater.
-(Use <code>GetUnsignedBitLengthAsEInteger</code> instead if the application relies on the exact number of bits.)
+(Use <code>GetUnsignedBitLengthAsEInteger</code> instead if the application relies on the exact number of bits.).

 ### GetUnsignedBitLength
     @Deprecated public int GetUnsignedBitLength()